Grey Mare's Tail Waterfall

-- Warning: Before setting off to walk around the loch, make sure the stream is fordable.
+- Note: If you do decide to walk round the loch from the right hand side, make sure the stream is fordable.

 It usually is easy to cross using stepping stones, but I have seen it high enough to cover the stepping stones, in which case you may find that having walked all round the loch, you have to choose between walking all the way back again, or getting your shoes and socks off and rolling up your trouser legs to wade across.